r3wald/espurna-wiki/MQTT.md

 | {hostname} | The hostname of the board as defined in the General tab |
 | {mac} | The MAC of the ESP8266 |

+There is one special placeholder: '**#**'.
+The hash symbol indicated where the specific message topic will be inserted.
+If you don't specify a location for the specific message topic it will be inserted after the root topic.
+For instance, if you have a temperature sensor called "garden", and you set the root topic to `sensor/#/{hostname}` the messages will be sent to `sensor/temperature/garden`.

 ### JSON payload

 When the "Use JSON Payload" option is enabled, the messages will be grouped in a JSON payload.
 The way it works is that, internally, messages are enqueued and sent after a certain time (100 milliseconds).
 Any message that is enqueued during that time lapse will reset the count down.
 When the countdown is done all enqueued messages are grouped in a JSON payload an sent to the `<root topic>/data` topic along with some extra info.